UKPLab/llm-roleplay/README.md

 With `urartu`, launching actions is incredibly easy, offering you two options. 🚀

 - **Local Marvel:** This option allows you to run jobs on your local machine, right where the script is executed.
 - **Cluster Voyage:** This choice takes you on a journey to the Slurm cluster.
-By adjusting the `slurm.use_slurm` setting in `roleplay/configs/action_config/dialogue_generator.yaml`, you can easily switch between local and cluster execution.
+By adjusting the `slurm.use_slurm` setting in `llm_roleplay/configs/action_config/dialogue_generator.yaml`, you can easily switch between local and cluster execution.

 Enjoy the flexibility to choose the launch adventure that best suits your needs and goals!

 ---

-You're all set to dive into goal-oriented, persona-based, diverse, and multi-turn dialogue generation with `roleplay`! 🌟 If you encounter any issues or have suggestions, feel free to open an issue for assistance. 😊
+You're all set to dive into goal-oriented, persona-based, diverse, and multi-turn dialogue generation with `llm-roleplay`! 🌟 If you encounter any issues or have suggestions, feel free to open an issue for assistance. 😊

 ## Cite